thebadmonkeydev/graphql_workshop/PITCHME.md

 +++
 ### Mutations

-Mutation are specialized fields that modify ("mutate") the state of our data
+Mutation are specialized fields that modify ("mutate") the state of our data, generally they return the updated object, but there are several approaches to this.

 ```json
 {